 It fascinated me, so I read the book.
-It just so happen that a few days ago it was the anniversary of bombing of Dresden.
+It just so happened that a few days ago it was the anniversary of the bombing of Dresden.

-The novel is written by Kurt Vonnegut who during WW II was fighting in Europe as an American GI.
-Story is woven around his experiences during bombing of Dresden which he witnessed as a prisoner of war.
-Book was written during the Vietnam war and is in the simplest terms story about cruelty and absurdity of war.
+The novel is written by Kurt Vonnegut, who during WW II was fighting in Europe as an American GI.
+The story is woven around his experiences during the bombing of Dresden, which he witnessed as a prisoner of war.
+The book was written during the Vietnam War and is, in the simplest terms, a story about the cruelty and absurdity of war.
 Any war.
-Timing was appropriate since the Vietnam war was unpopular, particularly amongst the young people, so Vonnegut knew he was preaching to the choir.
-His writing was easy to read and after a couple of very good reviews in New York Times it became a hit.
-The fact that several churches banned the novel and some even staged its burning only helped the popularity.
+The timing was appropriate since the Vietnam War was unpopular, particularly among the young people, so Vonnegut knew he was preaching to the choir.
+His writing was easy to read and after a couple of excellent reviews in the New York Times, it became a hit.
+The fact that several churches banned the novel and some even staged its burning only helped its popularity.

-Then I came to the statement, that bombing of Dresden done by Allied forces was “The greatest massacre in European history” and I read it twice.
+Then I came to the statement that the bombing of Dresden done by Allied forces was “The greatest massacre in European history” and I read it twice.
 No, still the same: “The greatest massacre in European history.”